 This article unpacks the themes in Bernard Rose’s 1992 horror film, Candyman – with spoilers.

 Candyman’s genesis lies in a short story by British horror writer Clive Barker.
 That story, The Forbidden, provides the bones of director Bernard Rose’s film adaptation.
 But as well as the story of a grad student sucked into the urban legends she’s researching, the film weaves in true events and sharp social commentary.

 At its core, Candyman is about the racial inequality that haunted Chicago’s doomed Cabrini-Green social housing project.
 The estate provided affordable housing for working-class African Americans after World War II.
 But what could have been a landmark in social equality was stymied by racist public policy that saw the estate fall into neglect, disrepair and hopelessness.

 The film is rooted in this urban history (some of the film was shot on location here, too).
 It also references the real life murder of Ruthie Mae McCoy.

-McCoy was killed in her home in the projects by burglars who used the narrow wall spaces to move between apartments, and who did indeed ‘come through the bathroom mirror’.
+McCoy was killed in her home in the projects by burglars who used the narrow wall spaces to move between apartments.
+Her murderers did indeed ‘come through the bathroom mirror’.

 The movie adapts this for its Candyman myth, about a bogeyman who appears in mirrors and kills in cold blood.

 But the significance of the reference is that those in social housing like Cabrini-Green really were sidelined and ignored economically, socially, and even when they called 911 and begged for help.

 Candyman tells us he exists because of rumour.
 It’s our whispers about him that keep him alive – just like any urban legend or superstition.